shreyamishra9618/Weather-Forcast-Project/README.md

 Fetching the latitudes and longitudes from geocoding API and then passing them as parameters for openweather API call.

-It is in development phase, required to put dynamiclly updated HTML and CSS features Currently this is the basic version
+It is in development phase, required to put dynamiclly updated HTML and CSS features.
+Currently this is the basic version

 URL to website:https://shreyamishra9618.github.io/Weather-Forcast-Project/